 When the prisoner is released, they usually return to their partners without any knowledge of the fact that their partners have not been faithful at all while they were in prison hence exposing them to the risk of contracting the virus.
 On the other hand, the released prisoner due to the high sexual urge may also end up getting a number of other partners putting his wife/ partner at the risk of being infected with the deadly virus.

 GOALS OF THE PROJECT:

 • To offer free group counseling sessions to families of prisoners living with HIV/AIDS and to the prisoners in prison.

 • To sensitize the families of prisoners about HIV/AIDS.

-Sixteen caretakers and spouses of prisoners attended our HIV/AIDS seminars last year.
-In the prisons, a total of 845 prisoners received psychosocial support through similar trainings.
-The participants got enlightened more on issues related to HIV/AIDS and how it can be prevented.
-They also gained counseling skills which they will put to use when counseling some of the members in their communities.
+Currently, over 60 caregivers have benefited from the training sessions we have been conducting.
+In the prisons, over 1850 prisoners have received psychosocial support through similar training session.
+The participants have been enlightened more on issues related to HIV/AIDS and how it can be prevented.
+They have also gained counseling skills which they will put to use when counseling some of the members in their communities.
 The negative attitude that the participants had against the disease and the people who are infected has also changed.
-The participants were also enlightened about the importance of getting to know one’s status early enough.In all the training we highlight how imprisonment can escalate the spread of HIV/AIDS and this can be avoided.
+The participants were also enlightened about the importance of getting to know one’s status early enough.In all the training session we highlight how imprisonment can escalate the spread of HIV/AIDS and this can be avoided.